guireiso/omicscope/docs/nebula.rst

 Enrichment Overlap - *object.protein_overlap()*
 ---------------------------------------------------

-Working in the same way that protein_overlap, enrichment_overlap performs the same visualization for terms, that was assigned for enrichment analysis.
+Working in the same way that protein_overlap, enrichment_overlap performs the same visualization for enriched terms.

 .. code-block:: python